MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/deploy-storage-spaces-direct.md

 This topic provides step-by-step instructions to deploy [Storage Spaces Direct](storage-spaces-direct-overview.md).

 > [!Tip]
-> Looking to acquire Hyper-Converged Infrastructure?
-Microsoft recommends these [Windows Server Software-Defined](https://microsoft.com/wssd) solutions from our partners.
-They are designed, assembled, and validated against our reference architecture to ensure compatibility and reliability, so you get up and running quickly.
+Looking to acquire Hyper-Converged Infrastructure?
+Microsoft recommends purchasing a validated hardware/software solution from our partners, which include deployment tools and procedures.
+These solutions are designed, assembled, and validated against our reference architecture to ensure compatibility and reliability, so you get up and running quickly.
+For Windows Server 2019 solutions, visit the [Azure Stack HCI solutions website](https://azure.microsoft.com/overview/azure-stack/hci).
+For Windows Server 2016 solutions, learn more at [Windows Server Software-Defined](https://microsoft.com/wssd).

 > [!Tip]
 > You can use Hyper-V virtual machines, including in Microsoft Azure, to [evaluate Storage Spaces Direct without hardware](storage-spaces-direct-in-vm.md).
 You may also want to review the handy [Windows Server rapid lab deployment scripts](https://aka.ms/wslab), which we use for training purposes.